 PROGRAMME CODE: 10 BACHELOR OF COMPUTER APPLICATIONS

-ELECTIVE PAPER - INTERNET OF THING S
+ELECTIVE PAPER - INTERNET OF THINGS

 BATCH HOURS/WEEK TOTAL HOURS CREDITS

 2019-2020 6 90 5

-- To learn the concepts of IOT and its protocols.
-1. - 2.
-To learn how to analysis the data in IOT.
+- 1. To learn the concepts of IOT and its protocols. - 2.
+To learn how to analysis the data in IOT. - 3.
+To develop IOT infrastructure for popular applications.